ajsmith607/memills/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 In addition to using both findagrave.com and the burial search feature of the Moravian Cemetery website and not finding James, I contacted Moravian Cemetery directly, and after a search, the representative I spoke to also did not find James.
 Despite this, I cannot completely rule out the possibility that James is buried in Moravian.
 I strongly suspect that the representative I spoke to used the same burial search I had used, or a similar search based on the same digital records, thus only replicating my efforts and not actually corroborating my results.
 I can confidently assert that not only are the Moravian digitized records incomplete, but I suspect, quite incomplete.
 I have used the burial search to look for several members of the Pine and Brown families that multiple independent sources state are buried in Moravian, yet I cannot retrieve them using the burial search, again, despite trying multiple variations of the names, including initials, switching first and last names, etc. The graves I am looking for are not particularly ancient, especially for Moravian, and the fact that such a high percentage of people I looked for cannot be retrieved, suggests to me ample room to find James among his Pine relatives there.
 I am pursuing avenues for accessing the original print records of Moravian to look for James there.

-There are other possible candidates for James' final resting place.
+There are other possible candidates in Staten Island for James' final resting place.
 The Beers map of Staten Island shows Staten Island Cemetery, Trinity Chapel/Church of the Ascension, and Fountain Cemetery are clustered together in the general vicinity of Pine, Hillyer & Co. general store, where Edward was presumably employed.

 {{% fig "staten-island/1874-beers-map-cropped-churches" "800" /%}}